Design map-based visualizations

 If your coordinates were in a planar spatial reference, such as California State Plane or UTM, the coordinate values would be in linear units rather than in decimal degrees.
 In that case, you would need to calculate an appropriate spacing for your rounded points and round to that spacing.
 For example, you might choose to round to the nearest 1,000 feet, or 100 meters, depending on the units and the amount of displacement that you want.

-Now that you have the rounded values in two fields, you can create new points at these locations.
+Now that you have the rounded values in two fields, you'll create new points at these locations.

 1. In the Geoprocessing pane, search for and open the Make XY Event Layer tool.